fenix92/inPrice/README.md

 ### Ideas of upgrade :

  - make easier the add of separators (but ... i don't need others...).
+ - use the arrows up/down to increase/decrease the value.
+Easy to program, but I'm not sure it won't interfer with other things on the page...

 Any comments or suggestions are welcome !
 Cheers